-This is the fried pork liver recipe in my version so I recommend you try this method and you will see what major differences you will get and I am convinced that you will love it.
+This is my version’s fried pork liver recipe, so I recommend you try this method; you will see what major differences you will get, and I am convinced you will love it.

 Preparing the Garlic Sauce

 Until the liver is soaked in milk, I start to prepare the garlic sauce, which is also made very quickly.
-For this, after I have cleaned the garlic cloves, I crush them in a bowl or a cup, in which I will prepare the sauce.
+After I have cleaned the garlic cloves, I crush them in a bowl or a cup to prepare the sauce.

 Season the crushed garlic with half a teaspoon of sea salt and a quarter teaspoon of freshly ground black pepper.

-To give it a little colour and more flavour, I also put half a teaspoon of sweet paprika and mix further.
-In the end, I thin it with 2-3 tablespoons of water so that the taste is softer so that the garlic aroma does not predominate over the liver aroma.
+To give it a little colour and more flavour, I also put half a teaspoon of sweet paprika and mixed further.
+In the end, I thin it with 2-3 tablespoons of water so that the taste is softer and that the garlic aroma does not predominate over the liver aroma.

 How to Make the Fried Pork Liver Recipe?

 After it has been soaked in milk, I take out the liver slices and dry them well on a kitchen towel.
-It is very important that the liver is very dry, otherwise, during frying, it will sprinkle us with oil in the whole kitchen.
+The liver must be very dry; otherwise, it will sprinkle with oil in the kitchen during frying.

-Season the liver only with freshly ground black pepper without adding sea salt because I found that it is better to salt it at the end, otherwise, the liver becomes gummier.
+Season the liver only with freshly ground black pepper without adding sea salt because it is better to salt it at the end; otherwise, the liver becomes gummier.

 In a non-stick pan, heat about 75 ml of sunflower oil at medium temperature and then fry the liver slices.
 Because the liver tends to spray oil as if it were exploding, I usually push the pieces of the liver with the tip of a knife, making a few notches.

-This was the fried pork liver recipe, made in the style of Timea’s Kitchen and we are in a hurry to serve it while it is hot.
+This was the fried pork liver recipe, made in the style of Timea’s Kitchen, and we were in a hurry to serve it while it was hot.

 Serving This Great Dish

-We like to serve it hot with this wonderful garlic sauce and mashed potatoes, but you can also use other garnishes such as french fries, rice, polenta or various salads.
+We like to serve the fried pork liver hot with this wonderful garlic sauce and mashed potatoes, but you can also use other garnishes such as french fries, rice, polenta or various salads.

 - Easy Pan-Fried Steak Recipe